act-rules/act-rules.github.io/_rules/role-attribute-valid-value-674b10.md

 - the attribute has a value that is neither empty ("") nor only [ASCII whitespace][]; and
 - the attribute is specified on an [HTML or SVG element][] which is not [programmatically hidden][].

+## Expectation (mapping to 4.1.2)

+Each test target either has at least one token which is a valid value corresponding to a non-abstract role from [WAI-ARIA Specifications][]; or the test target is not a [user interface component](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components)

-## Expectation
+## Expectation (mapping to 1.3.1)

-Each test target has at least one token which is a valid value corresponding to a non-abstract role from [WAI-ARIA Specifications][].
+Each test target either has at least one token which is a valid value corresponding to a non-abstract role from [WAI-ARIA Specifications][]; or the test target has not a [structure](https://www.w3.org/TR/WCAG21/#dfn-structure) conveyed through presentation.

 ## Assumptions